-Student Finance England will pay your agreed loan to your college or training organisation once they’ve confirmed you’ve registered on your course.
+Student Finance England will pay your agreed loan to your college or training organisation once they’ve confirmed that you have registered on the course.

 Find out more

-Students may apply for a tuition fee loan, information can be found at:
+Students may apply for a tuition fee loan, and a maintenance loan for eligible courses. information can be found at:

 Learner Support Fund

-The college has two support funds to enable students who have been identified as experiencing the greatest need for financial support to remain in education and thereby improve their choices in life.
+The college has a support fund to enable students who have been identified as experiencing the greatest need for financial support to remain in education and thereby improve their choices in life.